 How a non-profit makes mobile marketing a very profitable channel

 SITUATION: American Heart Association is composed of 3 communities that collectively sponsor 1000+ events/year.
 The communities are 1) Power to End Stroke, 2) Go Red for Women and 3) Start!
 Extend Your Life.
 Their mission is to educate and empower; their business needs are to secure sign-ups and donations.
 Sign-ups at events occur through the manual process of paper and clipboards.

 INSIGHT: Although AHA is and always will be driven by grass-roots events, there are video monitors at all of them that reinforce brand messaging to which a text message for donations from smartphones can be added

 SOLUTION: The American Heart Association changes the context of connecting with consumers at events from paper and clip board to text messaging with strategically coordinated alerts to remind attendees of the shared interests and similar beliefs that is the reason they are all together.

-RESULTS: A response rate 5 time industry norm is achieved within 10 minutes of announcements and a seamless sign up process occurs through mobile phones with no misreporting and time-consuming administration.
-The process from sign ups to donations which used to take weeks or longer now occurs within 24 hours.
+RESULTS: A response rate 5-time industry norm is achieved within 10 minutes of announcements, in this one of our BarnRaisers Case Studies, and a seamless signup process occurs through mobile phones with no misreporting and time-consuming administration.
+The process from sign-ups to donations which used to take weeks or longer now occurs within 24 hours.